Wildling (film): Plot

-Anna returns to Ellen's home, where Ellen handcuffs her, apologizing and explaining that the police have discovered Lawrence's body beside the dress Anna was wearing.
-Anna is jailed.
-That night, "Daddy" visits her and tells her that sparing her life was his greatest mistake, as it meant breaking his oath "to kill all the Wildlings."
-He hands her a syringe with a lethal dose of leuprorelin, urging her to take it.
-Anna refuses.
-The next morning when Ellen checks on her, Anna locks her in the cell and escapes.
+Anna returns to Ellen's home where Ellen handcuffs her and takes her to jail.
+Ellen explains that the police have discovered Lawrence's body next to the Anna's dress.
+Later that night, "Daddy" visits Anna and tells her that sparing her life was his greatest mistake, as he broke his oath "to kill all the Wildlings."
+He hands Anna a syringe with a lethal dose of leuprorelin and urges her to take it, but she refuses.

-Ray drives Anna north into the forest.
-Abandoning the car, they go into the woods.
-That night, they have sex as Ray feels hair growing on Anna's back.
-The next morning, Anna finds claws on her feet that Ray compliments.
-They are ambushed by "Daddy" and a group of hunters.
-During their escape, Ray is shot in the arm.
-Knowing that Ray's life is in danger, Anna runs the other way, leading the hunting party away.
+The next morning, Ellen checks on Anna, who manages to lock Ellen in the jail cell and escape.
+Anna convinces Ray to drive north towards the forest.
+Abandoning the car, they go into the forest where they have sex as Ray feels hair growing on Anna's lower back.
+The next morning, Anna discovers claws have grown on her feet.
+"Daddy" and a group of hunters ambush them, shooting Ray in the arm as they escape.
+Anna splits off from Ray and leads the hunting party away.

-Three months later, Anna has transformed almost fully into a Wildling.
-Ellen follows the hunters on one of their expeditions into the forest where Anna kills several of them including Deputy Roger Fowler who held Ellen at gunpoint.
-Ellen allows Anna to escape after seeing that she is pregnant.
-The hunters set the forest on fire, driving Anna to dig underground.
-After Anna rips off her clothes where her feet are now stretched out, Anna is tranquilized by "Daddy" who attempts to perform a c-section on her to claim the unborn child.
-Anna fights off the drugs and kills "Daddy".
-Anna wakes up with the outdoorsman stitching her wounds.
+Three months later, Anna has almost fully transformed into a Wildling sporting darker skin, hair on parts of her body, and a near-deformed face.
+Ellen follows the hunters on one of their expeditions.
+Anna kills several hunters, but Ellen allows her to escape after seeing that she is pregnant.
+The hunters set the forest on fire, forcing Anna to dig underground, undergoing further transformations in the process.
+"Daddy" ambushes Anna and tranquilizes her, intending to perform a Caesarean section to take out the unborn child.
+Anna fights off the drugs and rips his throat out before collapsing.
+Anna awakens to find the outdoorsman stitching her wounds.

-The next morning Ellen and Ray see Anna from afar.
-They allow her to escape into the wilderness.

-In the final scene, a fully transformed Anna has traveled far north as she cradles her newborn child under the Northern Lights.
-In the distance, she hears the call of another Wildling, indicating that there is a possibility that a few Wildlings survived the purge.
+The next morning, Ellen and Ray see Anna from afar as she runs back towards the mountains.
+Sometime later, a fully transformed Anna has traveled far north.
+As she cradles her newborn child under the Northern Lights, she hears the call of another Wildling.